OpenNeuroDerivatives/ds003401-fmriprep/README.md

 # ds003401 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds003401](https://openneuro.org/datasets/ds003401).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds003401](https://openneuro.org/datasets/ds003401).

 ## Methods